yakavetsiv/ac-bo-hackathon.github.io/submission.md

 ## Project initialization

-As a teamleader, to initialize your project(s)[<sup>(?)</sup>][faq]{:title="Can I participate in multiple projects?"}, please follow these steps:
+As a teamleader, to initialize your project[<sup>(?)</sup>][faq]{:title="Can I participate in multiple projects?"}, please follow these steps:

 1. Use [this link to create a new file](https://github.com/AC-BO-Hackathon/ac-bo-hackathon.github.io/new/main/_projects) in a fork of the hackathon repository named `project-<your-team-name>.md`.
-For example, if your team name is "Bayes Bandits", the file should be named `project-bayes-bandits.md`
+For example, if your team name is "Bayes Bandits", the file should be named `project-bayes-bandits.md`.
+The team name can be whatever you'd like (e.g., project name, GitHub username, institution).

 ![project submission](../assets/project-submission.png)